 Step 2: Turn the Image into a 3D-Ready Outline

 Use a simple image-to-outline converter to create a silhouette or depth map.
-This will guide your 3D model so the image gets dimension.
+This will guide your 3D model so the image gets dimensions.

 Step 3: Build the Wall Art in 3D Design Software